-The capstone course provides you the opportunity to work in a team and collaborate with industry, government, or academic partners to investigate a real-world research topic using your data science skills.
-At the completion of the capstone, you'll be able to demonstrate your ability to think critically about data, communicate with diverse audiences, and advance innovation in ways that benefit society.
+This capstone course is the culmination of the Master of Liberal Arts, data science, where students execute their research proposal from CSCI S-597.
+It gives students the opportunity to collaborate on a complex research topic using their data science skills.
+At the completion of the capstone, students are able to demonstrate their ability to think critically about data, communicate with diverse audiences, and advance innovation in ways that benefit society.

 Capstone Proposal Tutorial and Capstone Sequencing